 Solar Xplorer is our solar powered autonomous boat.
-It is the only commercial offshore-capable solar powered autonomous vessel, and is the world’s fastest energy-harvesting autonomous boat.
+It is an offshore-capable solar powered autonomous vessel that is capable of travelling at average speeds of 4 knots.
 Consistent speed is one of the most important attributes for a reliable boat, since slower energy-harvesting vessels can easily be overpowered by strong currents and winds.

 One of the greatest challenges in the design was coming up with a hull configuration that could support a large deck for an adequately-sized 1200 watt solar array, while still being seaworthy.
 A monohull simply doesn’t have the deck space and an overhanging deck creates other problems.
 A multihull (such as a catamaran or trimaran) is ideal in providing ample deck space, stability, and hydrodynamic shape, however, it is extremely challenging making a multihull self-righting, a necessary component of offshore voyaging.

 After giving it much thought, our team came up with a patent-pending system of self-righting a trimaran through shape and positioning of the center of gravity and buoyancy.

 The next step was developing a unique propulsion system.
 Our design is comprised of an inboard brushless electric motor.
 The large diameter motor does not require a reduction gearbox to reach full efficiency at cruising RPM, meaning greater efficiency, longevity and near-silent operation.

 A magnetic coupling conveys the torque from the motor through the hull to the drive shaft connecting the propeller.
 A magnetic coupling using rare-earth magnets provides several advantages over a typical shaft seal including indefinite longevity, almost no friction, and no chance of leaking since there is no hole in the hull.